-Fact: Individuals in hospice and families can receive care for six months or longer, depending on the course of the illness.
+Fact: Patients and their families can receive hospice care for six months or longer, depending on the course of the illness.
 Hospice care is most beneficial when there is sufficient time to manage symptoms and establish a trusting relationship with both the patient and the family.

 Myth: Choosing hospice means giving up hope.

-Fact: Hospice provides comfort and quality of life when the hope for cure is no longer possible.
+Fact: Hospice provides comfort and quality of life when a cure is no longer possible.
 The hope for living each day to the fullest becomes the focus.

 Myth: Good care at end of life is very expensive.

 Fact: Medicare beneficiaries pay little or nothing for hospice.
 Most insurance plans, HMOs and managed care plans include hospice coverage.
 Tricare covers active duty and retired military personnel.
 The Denver Hospice has programs to care for uninsured and underinsured individuals.

 Myth: You can’t keep your own doctor if you enter hospice.

-Fact: Hospice physicians work closely with your doctor to determine a plan of care.
+Fact: Hospice physicians work closely with the patient’s doctor to determine an individualized plan of care.